grayson-arendt/Lunabotics-2024/README.md

 Each launch file should be ran in a new terminal window.

-`Note: Unplug and replug in the T265 after booting up the NUC, it will not detect it if it is not replugged in again.`
+`Note: unplug and replug in the T265 after booting up the NUC, it will not detect it if it is not replugged in again.`

 #### 1. Navigate to ROS 2 workspace and install (repeat on each new terminal before launches):
 ```bash